Maximal dispersion of adaptive random walks

-which is purely additive and, as such, only depends on the visited nodes at each time step.
-Because of the ergodicity of the URW, guaranteed by the properties of the graph $G$, $C_n$ converges with probability $1$ to the ergodic average
+\deletetext{which is purely additive and, as such, only depends on the visited nodes at each time step.} Indeed, apart from boundary terms that do not influence our discussion, $C_n$ is the logarithm of the probability of \deletetext{the}URW trajectory divided by the number of time steps $n$.
+Noticeably, by \deletetext{ Because of the ergodicity of \deletetext{the}URW, guaranteed by the properties of the graph $G$, $C_n$ converges with probability $1$ to the ergodic average